ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 |CodingEx| **Coding Exercise**

 The following class defines a Fraction with the instance variables numerator and denominator.
 It uses 2 constructors.
 Try to guess what it will print before you run it.
+Hint!
+Remember to start with the main method!
 You can also view it in the |Java visualizer|.

 .. |Java visualizer| raw:: html